-1.4 Apprenticeship Enrollments
+1.4 APPRENTICESHIP ENROLLMENTS

 Apprentices are considered postsecondary learners, but they are not enrolled in postsecondary institutions, per se.
-Their enrollment as apprentices merely means that they have a contract with an employer in which both sides agree the apprentice will follow a particular course of learning and will periodically attend in-class training (see Apprenticeships, Appendix A).
+Their enrollment as apprentices merely means that they have a contract with an employer in which both sides agree the apprentice will follow a particular course of learning and will periodically attend in-class training (see Apprenticeships in Appendix A).
 Apprentice numbers were very low in the mid-1990s, reflecting a roughly 15-year trough in commodity prices and a generally weak Canadian economy.
 However, from the late-90s onward, the national economy grew more rapidly, inducing an expansion of employment in construction and necessitating the creation of many new apprentice positions.
 The decade-long run-up in commodity prices also created new demand for apprentices, particularly in Western Canada, in trades related to construction and resource extraction.
 The result was a rise in the number of apprentices, from 175,000 in 1997 to a peak of approximately 450,000 in 2013.
+Since then, apprenticeships have dropped to around 400,000 annually.